 A solid airport-wide FOD Prevention effort depends on maintaining motivated team members.
-Any action you as coordinator take to recognize good work, promotions and even unrelated positive personal events (anniversaries, new children, etc.) promotes group relationships, cooperation and communication.
+As a coordinator, recognizing good work, offering promotions, and including unrelated positive events promotes group relationships, cooperation and communication.
+Celebrating anniversaries, new children, and more are a few examples.
 Keeping meetings upbeat and rewarding improves attendance and participation in the resulting needed actions out on the airfield.

-Enforce a strict policy requiring this meeting be maintained as a positive group effort to continuously improve a safety program of vital importance.
+Enforce a strict policy requiring meetings to be maintained as a group effort to frequently improve a safety program.
 (No finger pointing allowed.
-Leave the “sour grapes” back at the office.)
+Leave the uncertainty back at the office.)

-2) Review of Minutes from the Last Meeting
+2) Review of Minutes from the Last Airport FOD Meeting

 Have someone act as group secretary; taking good notes at every meeting.
 Have them written up as “minutes of last meeting” while memories are fresh.
 Accurate records will benefit everyone in the FOD Prevention effort.